panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_lambda_layers/Example00_lambda_with_single_layer/README.md

 ### Step4: Setup Lambda Layer
 Create a new folder as **lambda-layer** in the cdk root dir and add new folder as **nodejs** inside **lambda-layer**.
 Inside **nodejs** run the following commands.
-`npm init -y`
+- `npm init -y`
-`npm install axios`
+- `npm install axios`

-> **Note:** Make sure that the folder **nodejs** that you have created, that name should be "nodejs" because during deployment this folder will be converted into zip file and uploaded to the aws so when your lambda will call this layer its name should be "nodejs" as you are working in nodejs environment, otherwise if you named it randomly the layer will not called by the lambda function and will result in error.
+> **Note:** Make sure that the folder **nodejs** that you have created, that name should be "nodejs" because during deployment this folder will be added into zip file and uploaded to the aws so when your lambda will try to call any module which is not available in it's root directory then your lambda will try to extract that module from "nodejs" which is present in your attached layer and as we are working in nodejs environment this format will be required, otherwise if you named it randomly your lambda will generate an error.
 Like wise if you are using python environment so instead of "nodejs" you will make "python" folder with having all python dependencies.

 ### Step5: Setup Your CDK Stack
 ```javascript